loki315zx/avif.io/README.md

 npm i
 ```

-Next, we are going to build the front-end:
+Next, we are going to build the front-end in production mode,
+minimizing the code:

 ```shell script
 npm run build